 The onset of LPAZ 5 is characterized by shortly peaking values of Poaceae followed by an enormous increase of deciduous oaks and a peak of Pinus pollen amounts (Fig. 4).
 Simultaneously, steppe components like Chenopodiaceae decrease abruptly.

-The change in the vegetation composition suggests warmer and moister climatic conditions.
+- 15 The change in the vegetation composition suggests warmer and moister climatic conditions.
 A similar pattern was already found during DO-3 and DO-4 in Lake Iznik's pollen assemblage.
 Likewise, this vegetation change corresponds to DO-1, which can be used as a synonym for the Lateglacial Interstadial (Bølling-Allerød) and started ca. 14.6 ka cal BP according to the NGRIP record (Rasmussen et al., 2014).
-Pioneer forests of Betula and Juniperus/Cupressus sempervirens got successively replaced by temperate summer-green trees going along with a rapid forest expansion.
+Pioneer forests - 20 of Betula and Juniperus/Cupressus sempervirens got successively replaced by temperate summer-green trees going along with a rapid forest expansion.
 However, pollen concentrations indicate that the forest expansion and the spread of oaks was somewhat slower than percentages may suggest.
-Therefore, the fully development of the forests in the catchment of Lake Iznik did not take place before the early Holocene.

-During LPAZ 5, two retreats in forest expansion are noticeable.
+Therefore, the fully development of the forests in the catchment of Lake Iznik did not take place before the early Holocene. - 25 During LPAZ 5, two retreats in forest expansion are noticeable.
 A peak of Artemisia together with a decrease of AP and a slowdown of the Quercus expansion indicate a weakening of favorable climatic conditions for tree growth and a short-term stagnation of forest expansion around ca. 13.3 ka cal BP.
 The period might correspond to a cooler sub-event during DO-1 (Rasmussen et al., 2014).
 The second forest retreat within LPAZ 5 (around ca. 12.3 ka cal BP) is much more pronounced.
-An abrupt decline of several trees and shrubs (with the exception of Ephedra), an expansion of mainly Chenopodiaceae and Poaceae, and a decrease of pollen concentrations mark a pe-5 riod of dryer and/or cooler climate in the catchment of Lake Iznik.
+An abrupt decline of several trees and shrubs (with the exception of Ephedra), an expansion of mainly Chenopodiaceae and Poaceae, and a decrease of pollen concentrations mark a period of drawn and/or eacler dimets in the establishment of Laboration and the setablishment of

+5 riod of dryer and/or cooler climate in the catchment of Lake Iznik.
 This climate change is associated with the Younger Dryas (YD).